 But, like with most things in life, there's an app for that.

-Should you ever lose your Apple TV remote or simply want to use a keyboard to type a query, download the free Remote app on your iPhone or iPad.
+Should you ever lose your Apple TV remote or simply want to use a keyboard to type a query, download the free Remote app on your iPhone, iPod Touch, iPad or even - would you believe it - on your Apple Watch.
 It's a beautiful, easy thing (and nearly impossible to lose).

 You can rename your Apple TV.
 Yeah - who knew?
 This is useful if you have more than one Apple TV in your house and want to know at all times which one is which on your network.
-To name your Apple TV, navigate to Settings, then General, and Name.
+To name your Apple TV, navigate to Settings > General > About > Name.
 At that point, you can choose from Apple's default list of names.

 Apple lets you name your Apple TV based on the room it might be in, such as the living room, but if you want to get even more creative, you can designate a custom name.
 We named ours Bob.
 Hi, Bob!